Seek Returns logo

 Min

-AFRM vs. APH: A comparison of their Interest Coverage against their respective Software - Infrastructure and Hardware, Equipment & Parts industry benchmarks.
+AFRM vs. APH: A comparison of their Interest Coverage Ratio (TTM) against their respective Financial Services and Electronic Equipment, Instruments & Components industry benchmarks.

 Financial Strength at a Glance